 Benefits of The Lap-Band Procedure

-- An adjustable silicon band is placed around the upper portion of the stomach
+- An adjustable silicone band is placed around the upper portion of the stomach

 - A small portion is created above the band

 - A small pouch means smaller food portions

 - Lap band can be tightened to help slow food passage to the lower stomach

 - Return to a non-physical strenuous job in 6 days